9/30/2022

 Figure 1 Fmoc protection of amino acids

-A. FMOC protection mechanism
+A. Fmoc protection mechanism

 B. Mechanism of Protected Dipeptide Formation During Amino Acid Protection

-Considering that even a small proportion of impurities can lead to loss of yield and purity, the parties jointly concluded that Fmoc-Cl should be avoided.
+Considering that even a small proportion of impurities can lead to loss of yield and purity, the parties jointly came to the conclusion that Fmoc-Cl should be avoided.
 Because these side reactions are related to the mass of the leaving group, Ashish's group suggested using Fmoc-N3, also mentioned by Carpino and Han in their paper.
 The Ashish group proposed to synthesize Fmoc-N3 with Fmoc-Cl and sodium azide.
-To avoid the danger of Fmoc-N3 preparation and storage, it is used now.
+In order to avoid the danger of Fmoc-N3 preparation and storage, it is used now.
 The Fmoc-amino acid synthesized by this method has a higher purity.
 Verlander et al. suggested the use of Fmoc-OSU by screening different leaving groups, while Bolin et al. suggested the use of silylating reagents to protect the carboxyl group.
 Many years later, Barlos et al proposed a method for preparing Trt-amino acids from Trt-Cl to avoid the formation of Trt ester impurities.
 Later, Suresh et al. proposed the preparation of Fmoc-amino acids from Fmoc-Cl in the presence of activated zinc powder, which allowed for neutral conditions.

-However, for a long time, the most commonly used method for the synthesis of Fmoc-amino acids was Fmoc-OSu (or NHS), which was also questioned when Hlebowicz et al. Bachem Europe's research shows that Fmoc-AA-OH prepared using Fmoc-OSu contains Fmoc-β-Ala-OH and Fmoc-β-Ala-AA-OH, and these two impurities pass through Lossen after OSu attacks a carbonyl group. formed by rearrangement (Figure 2).
+However, for a long time the most commonly used method for the synthesis of Fmoc-amino acids was Fmoc-OSu (or NHS), which was also questioned when Hlebowicz et al. Bachem Europe's research shows that Fmoc-AA-OH prepared using Fmoc-OSu contains Fmoc-β-Ala-OH and Fmoc-β-Ala-AA-OH, and these two impurities pass through Lossen after OSu attacks a carbonyl group. formed by rearrangement (Figure 2).

 Figure 2 The formation mechanism of β-alaninamide through Lossen rearrangement